Aloshi/ES-config/README.md

 As this is primarily an input configuration interface, it is not currently navigatable with the keyboard.
 F4 will close the application if it hasn't frozen.

+This is still a work-in-progress!
+In particular, multi-player support isn't quite working.

 -Aloshi
 http://www.aloshi.com